 1. Am I Eligible to Apply?

-Eligible applicants include the following from the United States and Canada: Social Studies teachers (grades K-12), Social Studies methods professors, curriculum coordinators, principals/assistant principals and applicable States’ Department of Education employees.
-Currently, TOP is accepting applications from STEM educators who have the ability to integrate Social Studies topics into their curriculum.
+Eligible applicants include the following from the United States and Canada: Social Studies teachers (grades K-12), Social Studies methods professors, curriculum coordinators, principals/assistant principals and applicable state Department of Education employees.
+TOP also welcomes applications from STEM educators who have the ability to integrate topics about modern Germany into their curriculum.
 (Instructional coaches and librarians are not eligible for any study tours.)

 2. How do I apply?

-Follow the instructions above: download the application form and use the latest Adobe Acrobat Reader software to open and complete the form.
+Follow the instructions above: download the application form and use the latest version of Adobe Acrobat Reader software to open and complete the form.

 3. When is the application deadline?
 How long must I wait to be notified?

-The 2015 application deadline is February 2, 2015.
-The application packets must be postmarked on or before this date.
+The 2016 application packets must be postmarked on or before January 25, 2016.
+Applications will not be accepted by email or fax.
 Notification letters will be mailed by April 1 at the latest.

 4. How much does the study tour cost?

 TOP pays for most expenses through the support of its partners.
-TOP pays for most domestic and international transportation fees, hotel accommodation fees, two meals per day while abroad (usually breakfast and dinner), and any mandatory study tour related fees, such as museum entry fees, etc.
+TOP pays for most domestic and international transportation fees, hotel accommodation, two meals per day while abroad (usually breakfast and dinner), and any mandatory study tour related fees, such as museum entry etc.